Murder of Farkhunda Malikzada: Murder

 Farkhunda's parents said the killing was instigated by the mullah Farkhunda had been speaking to.
 According to Tolo News he loudly accused her of burning the Quran "in order to save his job and life."
-An eyewitness said that the mob was chanting anti-American and anti-democratic slogans while beating Farkhunda.
-The mob was captured on video accusing of her of working with Americans, and of being a French embassy worker.
+An eyewitness said that the mob was chanting anti-American slogans while beating Farkhunda.
+The mob was captured on video accusing her of working with Americans, and of being a French embassy worker.